Solicitors Regulation Authority

 The Law Society remains the representative body for solicitors.

+In October 2024, an investigation conducted by Carson McDowell LLP concluded that the SRA failed to act adequately, effectively and efficiently with regard to its investigation of Axiom Ince, a law firm which subsequently collapsed in 2023, with the loss of 1,400 jobs and over £60 million in client money.
+Insurance contributions on solicitors firms have risen by 270% to meet the costs of the resulting shortfall.
+The LSB has confirmed that it will initiate enforcement action against the SRA to ensure that the SRA learn appropriate lessons from this grotesque incompetence, and that such a disaster will never be repeated.
+Unfortunately, rather than display contrition and humility, the SRA's chair and chief executive, Anna Bradley and Paul Philip respectively, have responded with arrogance and contempt, each refusing to accept the outcome of the independent investigation.
+Accordingly, pressure grew on these individuals to resign.
+Philip duly announced his resignation in February 2025.

+Revelations of further incompetence swiftly followed.
+In Octobder 2025, it was revealed that, for five years, the SRA had ignored red flags concerning the failed firm SSB Law.
+Following the same, the Government announced that it was stripping the SRA of its ability to regulate AML enforcement, since its competence could no longer be trusted.
+Bradley has continued to resist calls that she take accountability for these failures and resign.

 Background

 The profession of solicitor has been self-regulated for centuries.
 The Law Society acquired its first Royal Charter in 1831 and the new Charter in 1845 defined the Society as an independent, private body servicing the affairs of the profession like other professional, literary and scientific bodies.
 In 1834, the Society first initiated proceedings against dishonest practitioners.
 By 1907, the Society possessed a statutory disciplinary committee, and was empowered to investigate solicitors' accounts and to issue annual practising certificates.
 In 1983, the Society established the Office for the Supervision of Solicitors to deal with complaints about solicitors.

 Following the Clementi review, the SRA was formed as a Board of The Law Society, but it regulates and enforces regulation completely independently of the Law Society.
 It is not representative of, or responsive to, the profession, and it is headed by non-lawyers.
 The current Chief Executive, Paul Philip, is a career regulator who previously served the General Medical Council.
 This arrangement has produced the anomaly that in England and Wales, unlike most common law jurisdictions, solicitors are admitted by non-lawyers and receive admission certificates signed by a regulatory bureaucrat who is not a lawyer or a judge.
 The Law Society remains the approved regulator, although following the Legal Services Act 2007 a new body, the Legal Services Board (chaired by Sir Michael Pitt, a government appointee) oversees all the approved regulators including the Bar Council, which has also divested its regulatory functions into the Bar Standards Board.